dazinator/dazinator.github.io/source/_posts/2014-12-13-unit-testing-crm-plugins.md

     ```

 ### Good Job?
-A peer review of the above code may no doubt vindicate Jon Doe's effort.
+Take a moment to peer review the above code.
+Would you vindicate Jon Doe's effort?
 It seems it has all the correct logic in all the correct places.
-He has covered all of the requirements.
+It appears he has covered the list of requirements?

 So.. does it actually work?

-### So.. does it actually work?
+## Does it work?

-Well, if you want to start haemorrhaging some money as an organisation, one way to find out if code works it to immediately go through the process of deploying it to a QA environment, getting someone to test it manually, and then repeat that cycle of Dev --> Deployment --> QA as often as necessary, until the the tester gives the thumbs up.
+Listen.. if you want to start haemorrhaging money as an organisation, one way to find out if code works is to immediately go through the process of deploying it to a QA environment, getting someone to test it manually, and then repeating that cycle of Dev --> Deployment --> QA as often as necessary, until the tester gives the thumbs up.

-### We are smarter than that

-However, we are smarter than that.
-We will write a unit test so that we can establish a minimum level of confidence in our code before we waste anyone elses time deploying it or QA'ing it.
-Our unit test will also serve to automatically detect any regression with the code in the future.

-### Let's write a unit test - There is no ~Spoon~ Crm

-Look at that code again but this time, imagine - `There  with your unit testIt's absolutely littered with dependencies.

-Guess what... it's absolutely littered with dependencies.
-Dependencies on services that Dynamics CRM provides at runtime, such as:
+If you want to go that route, feel free to skip the rest of this article.
+Otherwise read on, where sanity awaits!

+### Show me a Unit Test Already!

+Bad news for you.
+I could.. but I won't.

+### Why won't you show me a unit test?

+In short, because I value my time.
+Just look at that code again for crying out loud!
+It's littered with dependencies on things that are only provided by the Dynamics CRM runtime.
+What are all these things to with anything!

 1. IServiceProvider
 2. IPluginExecutionContext
 3. IOrganizationServiceFactory
 4. IOrganizationService
 5. ITracingService

+Listen..
+I read those requirements for this plugin.
+Here they are again:

+1. It must run only within a transaction with the database.
+2. When a Contact entity is Updated, if the contact has a parent account, and that parent account is "on hold" then set the "taketheirshoes" flag on the contact record to true.

+Now please show me the bit where it says: `When a contact is updated, it is of upmost importance to us as a business that it looks at the IExecutionContext and grabs the IOrganizationServiceFactory.`

+Or please show me where the requirements state: `When a contact is updated, the plugin absolutely must interact with the IServiceProvider because otherwise you know..
+Our business just won't function without that kind of business rule in place.

+No my friends.
+The requirements do not say _any of that_.
+I am in the business of unit testing actual requirements.
+If you

+##

+This

+However, we are smarter than that.
+If we were _truly_ smart we would practice a TDD approach and write the Unit Test with the Plugin.
+However for the purposes of this blog, we will write the unit test atfer the plugin has been written.

+so that we can establish a minimum level of confidence in our code before we waste anyone elses time deploying it or QA'ing it.
+Our unit test will also serve to automatically detect any regression with the code in the future.

+## Writing a Unit Test -  there is no ~~Spoon~~ Crm

+Look at that code again but this time, look at all of the things that the method depends upon so that it can run.

+- `There  with your unit testIt's absolutely littered with dependencies.

+Guess what... it's absolutely littered with dependencies.
+Dependencies on services that Dynamics CRM provides at runtime, such as:

 ### Why is that a problem?